freehuntx/frida-mono-api/README.md

+**This project is in a poc state.
+Please dont use it in production.
+Rather use it as inspiration :) Im open for every contribution!**

 # frida-mono-api
 This module is meant to be used inside of a frida module.
 An easy injector can be found here: [frida-inject](https://github.com/freehuntx/frida-inject)